 A risk factor is that which influences an individual’s chance of getting a disease.
 The causes of bone cancer may be due to lifestyle, environment, and genetic changes.
-Read on to find out which risks you might need to be alert about.
-Regular screening can help early detection and consequently aid more effective treatment.
+Read on to find out which risks you might need to be alert.
+Regular screening can help early detection and consequently, aid more effective treatment.
 In case of doubt, contact your health care team for more information.

 Cancers usually appear with age.
-But in some types of cancers, younger people have a greater risk of developing them.
+But in some types of cancers, younger people have a higher risk of developing them.